Stamford Bridge (bridge)

 In 1765, the road became a turnpike, and it was tolled until 1812.
 Its southern span was widened in the 19th century.
 It has been grade II* listed since 1952, and was formerly also a scheduled ancient monument.
 The bridge now carries the A166 road, from York to Bridlington.
 In 1967, a steel footbridge was constructed alongside the road bridge.

+The bridge was damaged after a number of traffic strikes and was closed for a number of weeks in 2024 to undergo repairs to the stone parapets.
+Traffic bollards were also installed to prevent further collisions.